The best phone plans for roaming and travelling overseas

 With an unlocked phone, is it cheaper to buy the destination country’s SIM before or after traveling?

-Consumers can buy SIMs before traveling.
-Major telcos might have kiosks at the airport, making it possible to physically buy a SIM for the destination country before boarding your flight.
-However, buying the SIM before traveling will likely involve an online purchase if it’s unavailable at the airport.
+You can buy a SIM before traveling.
+Major travel SIM card companies might have kiosks at the airport, making it possible to physically buy a SIM for the destination country before boarding your flight.

 What is an International Roaming Plan – And how is roaming different from International Calls?

-Roaming refers to a mobile service plan that allows you to use your cell phone and number outside the geographical coverage area of your home network.
+Roaming refers to a being able to use your mobile phone and number outside of Australia.
 Your telco uses the proxy of a visited network to make and receive voice calls, send and receive data, and use other mobile services.

-International calls involve using your local number to call numbers that are out of the coverage area of your local network.
+International calls involve using your local number to call numbers that are overseas.

 What’s the biggest risk of International Roaming?